team-exor/exor-mn-installer/README.md

 ## Recomended Installation Instructions

-To begin, you must first download the initial script and give it execute permission with the following 2 commands:
+To begin, you must first download the initial script and give it execute permission with the following command:

 `wget https://raw.githubusercontent.com/team-exor/exor-mn-installer/master/exor-mn-installer.sh`

-`sudo chmod +x exor-mn-installer.sh`

 #### Install 1st/default wallet using IPv6: